suryaapratapp/Extracting-TripAdvisor-Data/README.md

 User can change hotel city or hotel name as per his needs by changing couple of lines in code (mentioned in the code itself).

 THE EXTRACTED FIELDS ARE:
-"Hotel Name", "Reviewer", "Review Date", "Review Rating", "Review Title", "Review"
+"Reviewer", "Review Date", "Review Rating", "Review Title", "Review"